 Sneijder also confessed that it would be a privilege to wear the Dutch captain’s armband once more, and hopes he can return to the national set-up soon.

-"It would be a great honor to wear it again," he said.
+"It would be a great honour to wear it again," he said.
 "I have kept in contact with [head coach] Louis van Gaal over the last few months.

 "I saw several players try to pass the buck after the Euros, leaking stories to the media about tension in the locker room.
 It seemed like that to me at times, but the atmosphere wasn’t that bad."